 - Water sports: There are several kayak/canoeing options within an easy day's outing.
 Paddle (sometimes walk!) down shallow stretches of the Dordogne river (e.g. from Souillac) and you will be returned to your starting point by car.

 The pilgrimage route to Saint Jacques de Compostelle has left its legacy of medieval churches, perhaps the most famous being Moissac abbey, with France's largest 11th century cloister which only just survived being cut in two by the railway age.Cahors (the nearest city), founded by the Romans on a loop on the Lot river, in medieval times home to the Pope, boasts the only extant fortified medieval bridge in Europe.

 click image to see larger

 The Dordogne valley, with the spectacular sites of Rocamadour and St Cirq Lapopie, is within easy reach.
-Albi - with its Toulouse Lautrec museum - and are the extremely well-preserved fortified village of Cordes-sur-Ciel is a full day's outing, but certainly doable.
+Albi - with its Toulouse Lautrec museum - and the extremely well-preserved fortified village of Cordes-sur-Ciel are a full day's outing, but certainly doable.

-But there is also no shortage of things to do on our doorstep... three pretty and lively medieval villages – Lauzerte, Montcuq and Castelnau-Montratier are all within 15-20 minutes drive, with lively bars, restaurants and markets.
+But there is also no shortage of things to do on our doorstep... three pretty medieval villages – Lauzerte, Montcuq and Castelnau-Montratier are all within 15-20 minutes' drive, with lively bars, restaurants and markets.
 You'll find plenty of tourist information, market days and tips from fellow travelers when you arrive.